yetulaxman/csc-env-eff/hands-on/connecting/disk-areas-exercise.md

 mv trinity.simg /scratch/project_xxx/$USER/
 ```

-Below is execution time comparison for running the same job in LOCAL_SCRATCH and in normal scratch.
+Below is the execution time comparison for running the same job in LOCAL_SCRATCH and in normal scratch.

 |                               | LOCAL_SCRATCH |         scratch|
 |-------------------------------|---------------|----------------|